 "When the flag of the United States is displayed other than flown from a staff, it should be displayed flat, whether indoors or out.
-When displayed either horizontally or vertically against a wall, the union should be uppermost and to the flag's right, i.e., to the observer's left left.

-"When displayed over the middle of the street, as between buildings, the flag of the United States should be suspended vertically with the union to the north in an east and west street or to the east in a north and south street."
+When displayed either hori-zontally or vertically against a wall, the union should be uppermost and to the flag's right, i.e., to the observer's left.
+"When displayed over the middle of the street, as between buildings, the flag of the United States should net control of the union to the north in an east and west street or to the east in a north and south street.